 I can’t speak to the sermon, but seeing Masaoud pedal freely, I thought of the angel’s message: Things are good.
 There is joy.

-Joseph McDonough is a junior in Kirkland House studying Philosophy and Russian
+Joseph McDonough is a senior in Kirkland House studying Philosophy and Russian